Isnotú, Trujillo, Venezuela

-Isnotú [is-noh-too'] is a tiny town located in the Venezuelan Andean state of Trujillo, roughly 269 miles (or 433 km) west of Caracas.
-It has an average daytime temperature of 25 °C (77 °F).
+Isnotú is a tiny town located in Trujillo, Venezuela, roughly 269 mi west of Caracas.
+It has an average daytime temperature of 25 °C.

 Isnotú was founded by Bishop Mariano Martí on April 13, 1777.
-Its name came from the Indian tribe that inhabited the area at the time of its founding, the Isnotúes.
+Its name came from the Indigenous tribe that inhabited the area at the time of its founding, the Isnotúes.

-Isnotú is the birthplace of Blessed Doctor José Gregorio Hernández.
-Daily thousands of people come there to visit the Santuario (the Sanctuary), which was built as a sign of gratitude for miraculous healings attributed to Dr. Hernández.
+Isnotú is the birthplace of Doctor José Gregorio Hernández.
+Daily, thousands of people come there to visit the Santuario (the Sanctuary) which was built as a sign of gratitude for miraculous healings attributed to Dr. Hernández.